tiegz/raytracer-go/README.md

 - Run all tests: `go test ./...`
 - Run all benchmarks: `go test ./... -bench=.`
   - Benchmarking philosophy: focus on methods that are crucial to rendering and could possibly be affected by regressions.
 Avoid benchmarking things that are simple Go operations (+-/\*) and/or won't change much (e.g. `Tuple.Add()`).
+  - Benchmarks comparison are reported in the GitHub Action for each commit now.